 "A proud man is an enemy to the more excellent and worthy: he is pleased with the vices and infelicities of others, as they afford an advantage to exalt himself above them, and he is grieved at their virtues and happinesses which render them more valuable than himself." - William Bates

-On the Role of a Husband:
+On the Role of a Good Husband

 "The love of the husband is counseling and comforting, providing and protecting." - William Bates